Manu loses nearly 20 minutes due to technical snag, misses final spot in Olympics | Sports-Games

 A major malfunction in her pistol cost Indian shooting ace Manu Bhaker dearly as she lost nearly 20 minutes during her qualifications, leading to a heartbreaking exit from the women's 10m air pistol event at the Tokyo Olympics here on Sunday.

-When the technical snag -- the pistol's cocking lever broke down -- happened, she was left to shoot 44 shots in 55 minutes.
-When she came back to the firing point after getting the issue sorted, Manu had to complete the remaining number of shots in 36 minutes, an improbable task in any level of competition.
+When the technical snag -- the pistol's cocking lever broke down -- happened, she was to take 44 shots in 55 minutes.
+When she came back to the firing point after getting the issue sorted, Manu had to complete the remaining number of shots in 36 minutes.

 ''Normally, it doesn't take more than a few seconds and we couldn't have claimed more time, so I had to tell Manu to start shooting as we had already lost a lot of time,'' pistol coach Ronak Pandit told PTI.